Study Abroad in the Fall

 CET programs: $1000 scholarship

-CIEE programs: Up to $1000 travel voucher
+CIEE programs: Flight reimbursement of up to $1000

 IFSA programs: $1000 scholarship, $500 of which is paid as a stipend upon arrival to study abroad program